aws-samples/the-aws-step-functions-workshop/content/module-10/step-4/index.en.md

 #### Put it together

-In the AWS CDK project, replace the contents of the `lib/stepfunctions-rest-api-stack.ts` file with the code below.
+In the AWS CDK project, replace the contents of the `lib/stepfunctions-rest-api-stack.ts` (under the main project directory) file with the code below.
 You'll recognize the definitions of the Step Functions state machine and the API Gateway from the code you reviewed above.

 ```bash
 import * as cdk from 'aws-cdk-lib';